THE SUITOR

 “That was so nice of him to offer,” Anna said.
 “But I just can’t right now.
 I can’t.
 I already got into Columbia.
 My resume deserves a break and so do I.”

-The last two summers, Anna had worked paid internships, one at the U.S. Attorneys’ office, and last summer at a private law practice.
+The last two summers, Anna had worked minimal-pay internships, one at the U.S. Attorneys’ office, and last year at a private law practice.

 “I can use this summer to make sure I’m rested and ready when the semester starts,” Anna said.